 Our Sardinia guide to help you blend with locals

 You can’t say you have experienced Sardinia if you haven’t blended with locals in one of the many festivals that reconnect the island with its most remote past and spirituality.
-With the advent of Catholicism, pagan rituals were incorporated with the new religion, or at least that was the trend.
+With the advent of Catholicism, pagan rituals were incorporated into the new religion, or at least that was the trend.
 However, still today, all festivals in Sardinia retain much of their ancestral charm of living in direct contact with the earth, considered the true source of life and wealth.

 A constant spirit of recklessness and a defiant attitude towards danger are the standards to understand local festivals, from north to south, all along the island’s barren mountain ranges, its winding rivers and soft rolling hills.

-Arguably the most dangerous horse race in all of Sardinia is S’Ardia and happens every 6th of July around 7pm in Sedilo, small town in Oristano province, the very heart of the region.
+Arguably the most dangerous horse race in all of Sardinia is S’Ardia and happens every 6th of July around 7 pm in Sedilo, a small town in Oristano province, the very heart of the region.
 Like pretty much all other festivals, this one too loses its origins in the mists of time and while now the main interpretation wants it as a commemoration of the Milvian Bridge battle that saw Emperor Constantine victorious against Maxentius in 312 AD, it was certainly born as another pagan ritual.

 The first three horse riders running the race embody the Emperor and his generals, followed by three guards fiercely protecting them against the enemy fury composed by a hundred of other horses.
 This suggestive race never fails to attract thousands of pilgrims and tourists every year, who stand for hours in the sun-drenched field around the sanctuary where the race takes place holding their breath until it’s over and it’s announced that nobody got hurt.
-Because one of the main ingredients of the adrenaline overdose is the path filled with pitfalls and the inevitable accidents that happen every year despite the top-notch riders being the best in the island.
+Because one of the main ingredients of the adrenaline overdose is the path filled with pitfalls and the inevitable accidents that happen every year despite the top-notch riders being the best on the island.

-A land steeped in mystical tales, magical corners and mysterious personalities that becomes utterly beguiling once you explore it beyond its tourist draws, Sardinia not only has dazed travelers and writers for years but also attracted foreign colonizations for centuries, each of them leaving their own imprint in what is now a fascinating blend of undying traditions, mystical places and seductive views.
+A land steeped in mystical tales, magical corners and mysterious personalities that becomes utterly beguiling once you explore it beyond its tourist draws, Sardinia not only has dazed travelers and writers for years but also attracted foreign colonizations for centuries, each of them leaving their own imprint in what is now a fascinating blend of undying traditions, mystical places, and seductive views.

 Sardinia guide with practical tips on traveling to and around the island

-I love my home town, but I don’t shy away from its weaknesses, one of the biggest being the absolute inefficiency of its public transport.
+I love my hometown, but I don’t shy away from its weaknesses, one of the biggest being the absolute inefficiency of its public transport.
 This is the reason why either you visit Sardinia to enjoy a cycling holiday or you will definitely need to rent a car.
 Many are the car hire companies you will find at Cagliari, Alghero and Olbia airports after you land.
 Click here for more information on availability and latest prices with Hertz car rental.

 How to get to Sardinia

-Sardinia is connected to many European capitals and main cities with direct flights operated by most European airlines such as Alitalia, Easyjet, Ryanair, Volotea, Lufthansa and others, depending on where you are departing from, or come by ferry.
+Sardinia is connected to many European capitals and main cities with direct flights operated by most European airlines such as Alitalia, Easyjet, Ryanair, Volotea, Lufthansa, and others, depending on where you are departing from, or come by ferry.
 Through the search engine below, you can book your ferry to any city in Sardinia, be it Cagliari, Olbia, Porto Torres, Golfo Aranci, Santa Teresa and even Arbatax, from whatever city you are at, either Rome, Barcelona, Bonifacio, Ajaccio, Genova, Livorno, Marseille, Nice, Toulon, Palermo or Savona.